 2. To develop social skills.
 Camp teaches children to communicate, to work together as part of a team and to be a leader.
 Leadership is developed by asking campers to fulfill responsibilities that may not be expected of them elsewhere, while sharing resources and attention helps foster teamwork and the desire to participate.

-3. To face challenges and learn the value of hard work.
+3. To learn to navigate healthy risks and the value of hard work.
 Because they feel safe at camp, youngsters are comfortable taking healthy risks, setting personal goals and realizing their dreams.
 At camp, children learn the importance of working hard to accomplish what they want and to never give up, all in a low-stress setting.

 4. To build character.
 On top of making new friends, campers also develop an appreciation for the qualities required to cultivate and strengthen these relationships.
 Camp provides children with the core values of a strong, moral individual by teaching them about ethics, honesty, caring, respect and responsibility.
 Parents frequently report that after camp, their children are more kind, understand the importance of giving, are more equipped to stand up for what they know is right, and are willing to be more responsible.